JuliaLang/julia/doc/stdlib/base.rst

 .. function:: is_valid_ascii(s) -> Bool

-   Returns true if the string is valid ASCII, false otherwise.
+   Returns true if the string or byte vector is valid ASCII, false otherwise.

 .. function:: is_valid_utf8(s) -> Bool

-   Returns true if the string is valid UTF-8, false otherwise.
+   Returns true if the string or byte vector is valid UTF-8, false otherwise.

-.. function:: check_ascii(s)

-   Calls :func:`is_valid_ascii` on string.
-Throws error if it is not valid.

-.. function:: check_utf8(s)

-   Calls :func:`is_valid_utf8` on string.
-Throws error if it is not valid.

-.. function:: byte_string_classify(s)
+.. function:: is_valid_char(c) -> Bool

-   Returns 0 if the string is neither valid ASCII nor UTF-8, 1 if it is valid ASCII, and 2 if it is valid UTF-8.
+   Returns true if the given char or integer is a valid Unicode code point.

 .. function:: search(string, char, [i])